 The Electrical Water Pageant is a show that takes place every evening (weather permitting) on Walt Disney World’s Seven Seas Lagoon and Bay Lake.
 It features 14 floats with lights that depict images of sea creatures.
 It is one of the few original shows to still be running at Walt Disney World.

-8) Poolside with a drink.
+Poolside with a drink.

 Spend the day at the pool.
 Watch the kids splash around, enjoy a bubbly or two for yourself and work on your tan.
 Don’t forget the sunscreen.

-9) Free boat ride
+Free boat ride

 Take in the scenery and relax with welcome breezes as you sail around Seven Seas Lagoon and Bay Lake.
 Feel the wind in your hair and the magic in the air as you cruise Crescent Lake and Lake Hollywood.

-One of my favourite things to do that’s not in a park is to go resort hopping- and it’s free!
+One of my favorite things to do that’s not in a park is to go resort hopping- and it’s free!
 Disney does a wonderful job theming each resort with a unique motif.
 Resort hopping is especially fun around Christmas when all the resorts are dressed up.
 When it’s not Christmas time, it’s just fun to grab some food at the food court, explore the resort, and check out the gift shop.

-Check out our guide on Resort Hopping <<
+Check out our Resort Hopping Guide

+See Disney World from the air!
 During your ascent, 400 feet into the air, try to spot the Resort’s most iconic sights in the distance.
 Do you recognize the world-famous geosphere Spaceship Earth over in Epcot?
 This flight of fantasy is the quickest route to the second star on the right!

 Carriage rides are twenty-five minutes and are available at Fort Wilderness and Port Orleans Riverside Resorts.
 Each carriage seats four people and advanced reservations are recommended